 This post may contain affiliate links.
 Please read my disclaimer for more information.

-What is Red eye coffee?
+Exactly What is Red eye coffee?

 Why is it called red-eye coffee?

 Red-eye is the most common symptom of a long restless night, long flights, and lack of sleep.
 Red eyes are often called bloodshot eyes.
-After a long day, you will most certainly find a red web-like structure below your eye covers.
-This usually happens when you are very much tired and have had no sleep.

 There are different variations: